flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Check ins
     - [[Dec]] to [[May]] is [[Summer]]
     - First winter in Switzerland
+    - Energy levels
+- -> 4.5.2?
+- The Mysterious Nightly Outage
+    - Are backups even properly working?
+If they are not, maybe we should stop having micro outages for them
+- Disk for rhizome next steps / pg_repack
+- 3wc new gpg key for `pass` 👉👈

 ## 2025-11-12
 - [[Dphiffer]] [[Flancian]] [[Steve]] [[Gabriel]]